jimenasalinasgroppo/MDEF/docs/term3/01-Design studio.md

 [Figma Landing site](https://www.figma.com/file/uOMyI6194EmIxtUgXjSZdM/Little-Big-Futures?node-id=46%3A2&t=Lr7tCo9V2w7nYxTp-1)

+##Ways of drifting
+Jana and Roger made a recap of the "Ways of drifting" that were presented during the second week of the Masters.

 ## Ecofeminism
 ### Sharing back Collage Intervention with Mamás que Leen
 One of my priorities for this trimester is to share back with a larger community the work related on ecofeminism that I explored during the Second Trimester.